saidcim/pokebird/README.md

     top-1 70.40%, top-3 82.20% when 8 windows vote together
     270 KB

-Listening for eight seconds instead of three is worth twelve points, and it costs nothing extra in memory.
+Listening for 8 seconds instead of 3 seconds did not result in excessive memory usage, so we increased the duration to improve accuracy.

 ## Hardware